yogabonito/thebookofshaders/05/README.md

 ![Iñigo Quilez - GraphToy (2010)](graphtoy.png)

-* [LYGIA Shader Library](https://lygia.xyz/) a shader library of reusable functions that can be include easily on your projects.
-It's very granular, designed for reusability, performance and flexibility.
-And can be easily be added to any projects and frameworks.
+* [LYGIA Shader Library](https://lygia.xyz/) is a shader library of reusable functions that can be easily included into your projects.
+It is very granular and designed for reusability, performance, and flexibility.